Why is my recessed lighting

 Electrical

-The answer to 'why is my recessed lighting' is that there can be several common causes, including a blown bulb, faulty wiring, or a problem with the recessed light fixture itself.
-Symptoms may include the light not turning on, flickering, or the bulb burning out quickly.
+The answer to 'why is my recessed lighting' is that there are several common causes, including bulb failure, wiring issues, or problems with the recessed light fixture itself.
+Symptoms may include the light not turning on, flickering, or dimming.
+Solutions can range from simply replacing the bulb to more complex electrical repairs.

 Step-by-Step Guide